 Scientists from a wide variety of industries have been utilizing SilcoTek’s coating technology for decades to detect trace levels of compounds.
-Trace detection of VOCs for air quality, parts per million (ppm) and parts per billion (ppb) detection of compounds for cleanrooms, product contamination, and environmental stack monitoring are a few examples where the SilcoNert 2000 coating process allows for trace level detection that otherwise would not be possible.
+Trace detection of VOCs for air quality, parts per million (ppm) and parts per billion (ppb) detection of sulfur compounds for natural gas and the beverage industry, and ppm levels of ammonia detection for various refinery and industrial applications are a few examples where the SilcoNert 2000 coating process allows for trace level detection that otherwise would not be possible.

-In this blog post you will learn how to achieve part per quadrillion measurement of VOCs and other contaminants.
+In this blog post you will learn how to achieve part per quadrillion measurement.

 Why do I care about part-per-quadrillion analysis?

 There are some nasty chemicals out there that even a small amount of can be dangerous, deadly, or can impact the quality of products.
 When measuring part-per-billion levels of contamination, the environment, human health, and product quality improved.
 PPT measurement moved the bar forward in helping to detect and manage pervasive contaminants that led to chronic problems in health, pollution, and product yield.
 The same will be true when managing and realizing ppq analysis benefits.
 There are several areas of analysis even now that benefit from having the capability of consistent and reliable part-per-quadrillion analysis.
 Some examples are: